ktt-ol/www/readme.md

     - Upcoming Events on the sidebar
     - Dedicated Calendar page
 - Make taxonomy listings more easily accessible
-- first IFS of the year needs to link to last ifs of previous year
 - Add arrow-key navigation to IFS
 - Improve Color contrasts
     - Background to main content contrast